academie-de-espee/youth-rapier-rules/rules.md

     4. Rapier marshals are responsible for combat safety.
 This includes, but is not limited to, checking weapons and equipment, observing combat, warning a combatant of inappropriate or dangerous actions, disallowing dangerous weapons, and, if necessary, removing a combatant from the field.
     5. The marshals on the field are expected to take an active role in safety, sportsmanship, and assistance with blow calling.
     6. Before any combat, Youth Rapier Marshals, in the presence of the parent or legal guardian, must inspect the gear of all the participants to ensure it is safe and functional.
 Before each bout the responsible adult and the marshal(s) on the field should take a moment to glance over each participant to be sure their equipment is properly in place and to assure that no real weapons are carried on the field.
-    7. The inspecting marshals will reject any weapons not following these rules or any equipment they feel is unsafe.
     8. One (1) of the Youth Rapier Marshals on the field will be the designated MIC and the other marshal(s) on the field will be assisting marshal(s).
     9. Before the marshals may begin a bout, they must receive a verbal acknowledgment from each participant declaring their readiness to begin.
     10. Anyone who sees an unsafe situation on the field must call “Hold.”
 The marshals should see that the problem is corrected before continuing.